Coronavirus - business support

 - Carry out a COVID-19 risk assessment

 Employers will need to carry out a COVID-19 risk assessment, in consultation with workers or trade unions, to establish what guidelines to put in place.
 All businesses with over 50 employees should publish the results of their risk assessments on their website.
-If you do not have your own risk assessment form, we would recommend you use the Health and Safety Executive’s risk assessment templates.
+If you do not have your own risk assessment form, we would recommend you use the Health and Safety Executives Managing risks and risk assessment at work.

 - Maintain 2 metres social distancing, wherever possible